If you would like to ask another question, please contact us. This FAQ was last updated on 18/03/2022.

 We are sending out regular email updates about the works taking place on site, so if you or anyone you know would like to keep up to date with the progress, please contact us and we will add you to our mailing list.

 How will this process affect the current management of College Bank and Lower Falinge, including repairs?

 We will continue to carry out work to individual flats such as day-to-day repairs for all homes in College Bank and Lower Falinge.
-We will also ensure that our Neighbourhood Housing, Caretaking and Community Partnership teams continue to provide their services in College Bank and Lower Falinge.
+We will also ensure that our Neighbourhood Housing, Caretaking and Community Investment teams and Community Guardians continue to provide their services in College Bank and Lower Falinge.

 What do we mean by a "mixed and balanced community"?